gzd2032/dsn_api/README.md

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.
-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM used to send and retreive data from postgres or any compatible database server.
 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests from a frontend server.

 ## Database Setup
-The dsn.psql file contains a backup of a postgres database with all the dsn prefixes and locations.
-With Postgres running, create a database name dsn, then restore the database using the dsn.psql file.
-From the backend folder in terminal run:
+The dsn.psql file contains a postgres database backup of all the dsn prefixes and locations.
+With Postgres running, create a database named dsn, then restore the database using the dsn.psql file.
+In the main directory, run the following commands in a terminal window:

 ```bash
 createdb dsn
 psql dsn < dsn.psql